SWEN90009-2024/SC-BlueRing/docs/Roles and Responsibilities.md

 * Coordinate the organization and structure of repositories within the project, ensuring consistency and clarity in naming conventions, directory structures, and file hierarchies.
 * Define and implement branching strategies and workflows for version control, including strategies for feature branching, release management, and collaboration.

-Developers: Hao Guan, Weihuang Wu, Danning Feng, Jianqiao Song, Heng CHEN, Tori Li, Yutian Fan, Mingchong Li, Sean Xiao, Haocheng Wang
+Developers: Hao Guan, Weihuang Wu, Danning Feng, Jianqiao Song, Heng CHEN, Tori Li, Yutian Fan, Mingchong Li, Aoxiang Xiao, Haocheng Wang
 * utilize Figma's prototyping features to create interactive prototypes that demonstrate the functionality and user experience of designs